National Redoubt (Belgium): Act of 1870

 The Franco-Prussian War in 1870 showed that the German artillery could bombard Paris from a distance of 7 km.
 The circle of Brialmont forts was thus too close to the city centre.
 Initially, it was decided to build the forts Merksem, Zwijndrecht, and Kruibeke.
 In addition, the Scheldt Defence was extended with the forts St. Philip and De Perel (both rebuilt).
 They were small oblong armored fortresses, against enemy warships and were to be heavily armed with 24 and 28 cm guns.
 De Perel, however, was never equipped with guns at all.

 1878 to 1905

 In 1872, the idea of the Rupel Neteline as defence line was proposed with the around lying polders as defence by inundation.
-However, the means lacked to proceed directly with the Construction.
+However, the means lacked to proceed directly with the construction.
 In 1878, construction started of three forts in Walem, Lier and (from 1882) Steendorp.
 The construction of Fort Schoten was started in 1885.
 In 1886 the redoubt Duffel was built to defend the railway line Antwerp-Brussels.
 Three more redoubts (Oorderen, Berendrecht and Kapellen) were built respectively to defend the inundatable polders and the dykes and the railway line to the Netherlands.

-Finally, the Act of 1902 started the construction of the forts Sint Katelijne Waver and Stabroek, but they were not even fully completed and armed in 1914.
+Finally, the Act of 1902 started the construction of the forts Sint Katelijne Waver and Stabroek, but they were not fully completed and armed in 1914.